Healthcare. Manufacturing. Hospitality. Whatever your industry, frontline workers are the lifeblood of your company.

 The first stage of the employee lifecycle is when potential employees come across your brand and the job vacancy.

 But today’s workers are more selective than ever before.
-The average number of applicants per job opening has declined from 52 in 2016 to 36 in 2017, and to 29 in 2018.
+The average number of applicants per job opening has declined from 52 in 2016 to 36 in 2017 and 29 in 2018.

 A modern intranet solution such as Blink can help you ensure that your existing workers are well-versed with all your policies, core values, brand statement, employee benefits, and recent accomplishments.